1a1a11a/libCacheSim/README.md

 # besides using byte as the unit, you can also treat all objects having the same size, and the size is the number of objects
 ./bin/cachesim ../data/trace.vscsi vscsi lru 1000,16000 --ignore-obj-size 1

-# use a csv trace, note the qutation marks when you have multiple options
+# use a csv trace, note the quotation marks when you have multiple options
 ./bin/cachesim ../data/trace.csv csv lru 1gb -t "time-col=2, obj-id-col=5, obj-size-col=4"

 # use a csv trace with more options